more followed projects »

 As a soloist, Nick’s craft has been lauded as “wickedly contagious” (The Huffington Post) with the capacity to “[take] you to other worlds” (Milwaukee Magazine).
 The versatility Nick displays on the saxophone has been praised as “[b]eautiful harmonies [singing] in contrast to mysterious knockings and hums, and finally to ungodly, soul-shattering blasts” (Shepherd Express).
 He has been featured as a soloist with the University of Wisconsin Whitewater Symphonic Wind Ensemble and Symphony Orchestra, as well as the Boulogne Ensemble du Vent.
 Committed to advancing the classical saxophone, Nick performs frequently as a visiting guest artist at universities across the United States, most recently as the year-long Artist in Residence for the University of Wisconsin-Milwaukee SENSORIA series, as well as the Ohio State University, Wayne State University, Kent State University, the University of Wisconsin-River Falls, Missouri Southern State University, and Oklahoma City University.

-As an interdisciplinary artist, Nick is “a no-holds-barred engine of avant-garde exploration,” (Portland Press Herald).
+An interdisciplinary artist, Nick is “a no-holds-barred engine of avant-garde exploration,” (Portland Press Herald).
 He has served as music director with Wild Space Dance Company, and has scored and performed dance works with the Madison Ballet, HYPERlocal, and with members of Zenon and Like You Mean It dance companies.
 Nick often works with film and animation, experimenting with the expressive potential of visual media.
 His films center on self-composed scores, and have been screened at festivals in England, Canada, Serbia, Africa, and around the United States.
 Nick’s media works have garnered numerous awards, including Best Experimental Film from the London Modcon International Film Festival and Largo Film Festival.
 Nick’s music can be heard on Rushing Past Willow (INNOVA Records), which fuses all of facets of his work through self-composed pieces for alto, tenor, and bass saxophone.

 Rushing Past Willow